-13. Has the college defined metrics to promote and enhance equity?

-14. Does the college routinely disaggregate student data into subpopulations to identify achievement gaps?
+- 13. Has the college defined metrics to promote and enhance equity? - 14.
+Does the college routinely disaggregate student data into subpopulations to identify achievement gaps?

-15. Is disaggregated student data used to address achievement gaps?
+Culture of Evidence 15.
+Is disaggregated student data used to address achievement gaps?

 TEACHING & LEARNING